alehkot/druphpet/README.md

 One can easily add sites, databases, packages, etc. simply be editing `puphpet/config.yaml` file in Yaml format.

 ## Included ##
-- Ubuntu 64-bit Precise
+- Ubuntu 64-bit Precise 14.04
-- Drush 7.x
+- Drush 6.4
-- Apache 2.4 with mod_pagespeed
+- Apache 2.2(4) with mod_pagespeed and/or nginx
-- PHP 5.5(6) with steroids:
+- PHP 5.6 with steroids:
   - XDebug
   - XHProf
   - SOAP
   - Uploadprogress
   - APCu